Structured Logging

 This "double serialization" defeats the purpose of structured logging.

-The Solution: Automatic Handler Configuration
+The Solution: Dedicated Handler with Raw Format

 # Enable Quarkus Flow structured logging